 There are also such tools as a bow drill to make yourself with some materials at your disposal.
 It is better to do a small research about fire-making methods before you go to the woods.

 8. Build/Find a Shelter

-Finding shelter is an important aspect of survival.
+Finding or making a shelter is an important aspect of survival.
 You need to find a place to rest while also protecting yourself from the elements, such as wind and rain.
 How great would it be to have a good tent and a sleeping bag, you wonder.

 Cave as Shelter:

 If you can find a cave, choose it as your first option of shelter.

 However, before entering the cave, make sure that animals, such as bears, do not occupy it.

 If there are no available caves, your next best option is to create a “Lean-To Shelter.”
 These are relatively easy to make in a short time so that you can begin focusing your efforts on other survival tasks.

 Step 1: Find a large branch and lean one end onto a tree.

 Step 2: Put smaller ones at 45-degree angles along the length of the large branch.